hilal-demir/ParallelFileProcessing/readme.md

 # Parallel File Processing Script

-This Python script is designed to efficiently process a collection of files in parallel.
-It takes a directory path and an optional number of processes as command-line arguments, retrieves a list of files from the specified directory, and sorts them based on their sizes in descending order.
-The script then initializes a process pool to minimize processing skew and efficiently handle a potentially large number of files.
+This Python script takes a directory path and an optional number of threads as command-line arguments.
+It retrieves a list of files from the specified directory, sorts them based on their sizes in descending order.
+Each thread continually receives files, aiming to distribute workload evenly based on skew values.
+Skew is calculated using a formula considering the difference between a thread's processed data and the average, normalized by the maximum processed data.
+Threads operate concurrently, dynamically handling new files to minimize imbalances.
+Global variables and a lock ensure safe data sharing.
+The algorithm prints each thread's processed files upon completion.

+The goal is to minimize processing skew by distributing the files among the specified number of threads.
+The script uses the threading module to achieve parallelism, aiming to efficiently handle a potentially large number of files while minimizing the overall processing time.
 ## Usage

 1. **Clone the Repository:**